marcusolsson/goddd/README.md

 ### Immutability

 Go does not support means of creating a immutable struct.
 All exported fields can be altered after creation.
-It is however possible to used interfaces to handle modification of structs.
+It is however possible to use interfaces to handle modification of structs.

     type ValueObject interface {
          Name() string